Coursera Website Redesign

 Why Online Learning?

-Survey results show that the landscape of student expectations is changing in favor of more remote learning and believe that colleges can deliver high quality online courses to prepare them for a high-tech future.
+Students are optimistic that colleges can deliver high quality online courses to prepare them for a high-tech future.

 More than half of survey respondents say they prefer either an all-virtual or hybrid learning experience.